CRH surge leads Britain's FTSE to modest gains

 lower on Friday.

-fuel costs this year as it has hedged 90 percent of its fuel
+from lower jet fuel costs this year as it has hedged 90 percent

 "Ryanair has always had particular difficulty hedging its